Consent

-Principal Investigator: Skylar Brown, Doctoral Student, School of Business, Liberty University
+Principal Investigator: Skylar Brown, Doctoral Candidate, School of Business, Liberty University

 Key Information about the Research Study